rolandrgarceau/wxpython-basics/build-resources/0-io-core.md

 ## Concrete object is called a file object (finally hit me like a brick)

-Other similar references are "Stream" and file-like object, independent of the category the concrete Stream object is *another* independent concrete object The file object exposes the file-oriented API with the familiar read() and write() methods *to an underlying resource*.
+Other similar references are terms used like "Stream" and file-like object.
+Independent of the category the concrete Stream object is *another* independent concrete object The file object exposes the file-oriented API with the familiar read() and write() methods *to an underlying resource*.
 Which ones, you say?

 Depending on how it was created it may get immediate access to the real file on disk, or another type of communication device or storage.
-This also may look like stdin character duplication if you have played with sockets and written across terminal with telnet, you may have seen those duplicate characters when transmitting/writing- thats because they also get copied to stdout.
+This also may look like stdin character duplication if you have played with sockets and written across a terminal with telnet, you may have seen those duplicate characters when transmitting/writing- thats because they also get copied to stdout.
 The file like objects are streams.

 In-memory text streams are also available as [StringIO](https://docs.python.org/3/library/io.html#io.StringIO) objects in Python: